BasicWolf/zblog/src/content/articles/2021_10_30_hearch_di_python_part_1.rst

 We designed and implemented the application following Hexagonal architecture rules.
 And the final challenge was getting rid of the old "implement a backlog of features" habit in place of Domain-Driven Design (DDD).

-Our project is rapidly growing in size and complexity.
+Our product is rapidly growing in size and complexity.
 Still, it is easy to maintain, support and develop
 - thanks to the solid foundation.
 The code is expressive and comprehensible.